DivoHub/Clef/README.md

 ## Usage

--User selects streaming services to transfer between -User is redirected to an authorization URL to confirm permissions and generate token -User selects from a list of playlists and a direction -Clef will query target service for songs and then append them into a new playlist
+*User selects streaming services to transfer between *User is redirected to an authorization URL to confirm permissions and generate token *User selects from a list of playlists and a direction *Clef will query target service for songs and then append them into a new playlist